Skip to main content

 212 734 0868

-With over 30 years of experience in the field, Gitterman Gallery specializes in connoisseur-level photographs and photographic based art.
-In addition to representing artists, estates and private collections, we maintain an inventory of selective works in a full range of styles and periods that span the history of the medium, from the 19th Century to Contemporary.
-We are available for guidance in establishing or developing a collection as well as buying or selling at auction.
+With over 30 years of experience in the field, Gitterman Gallery specializes in photography and photographic-based art.
+In addition to representing artists, estates, and private collections, we maintain an inventory of selective works in a full range of styles and periods that span the history of the medium, from the 19th Century to Contemporary.

 Artists Represented: